jodosjodos/amazon-clone/README.md

 # ⚙️ Configuration
 # Ensure to configure your .env files for both the backend and frontend according to the provided examples in each directory.

-# 📝 License
-# This project is open-sourced under the MIT License.

 # 🤝 Contributing
 # Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.